gbrayut/cloud-examples/gke-ai-infgw/README.md

 # MIT licensed examples https://github.com/wizenheimer/periscope/blob/main/scripts/openai-completions-stress.js
 # and https://github.com/wizenheimer/periscope/blob/main/scripts/openai-completions.js
 ```
-NOTE: Due to the way these vllm pods download the model on startup it may take 7-10 minutes for new pods to become ready (1/1).
-If they hey command finishes too quickly you may need to increase the request count or run it in a loop.
+NOTE: Due to the way these vllm pods download the model on startup it may take 7-10 minutes for new pods to start (1/1 containers ready).
+If the Hey command finishes before autoscaling occurs you may need to increase the request count or run it multiple times in a loop.
 In a production environment you would use fully baked pods or sideload models and weights from AI/ML optimized storage like [Hyperdisk ML](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/hyperdisk-ml).

 # GKE Inference Gateway and Cloud Monitoring